voostindie/sprox/README.markdown

 ## Introduction

-Sprox is a small Java 7+ library (< 50 kB) with zero dependencies that provides a simple, annotation-based API for processing XML documents.
+Sprox is a small Java 7+ library (around 50 kB) with zero dependencies that provides a simple, annotation-based API for processing XML documents.
+Sprox can be used in a standalone environment as well as in an OSGi environment.

 When you need to process an XML in Java, you basically have three types of libraries at your disposal: